 You might find yourself willing to commit crimes, acts of violence, and other activities that would normally be far outside your personality.
 During addiction recovery, then, it takes time to re-establish these boundaries.
 It also takes discipline to ensure that you retain those boundaries.

 One thing to remember is that your battle with addiction is long.
-You will not be free and clear of your addiction within a fortnight or anything like that timeframe.
-This is a long-term challenge, and with that in mind, you need to ensure you have a support network around you that makes you feel strong.
+You will not be free and clear of your addiction within a few week or anything like that timeframe.
+Addiction recovery is a long-term game, and with that in mind, you need to ensure you have a support network around you that makes you feel strong.
 Safe.

-That is why turning to professional bodies like Maryland Addiction Recovery is recommended.
+That is why turning to professional help such as MARC is recommended.
 You can receive guidance, support, and assistance in recognizing and setting up your boundaries.
 In time, this can make it easier to stick to these boundaries as you have people who can remind you of their importance.